| | Repealing the 16th

 shall be laid, unless in proportion to the census or enumeration

-| In order for us to progress as a nation and return to
+herein before directed to be taken | | | | In order for us to progress as a nation and return to

 a point in history where individual and state rights are honored as laid